lg2/react-native-eddystone/README.md

 # react-native-eddystone

-A simple implementation of the Eddystone protocol for react-native.
+A simple Eddystone implementation in React Native for both iOS and Android.
 The library also aims to includes a manager class that allows simple beacon telemetry linking, caching and expiration in the future.

 ## Installation